 - Shake the mason jar again and then pour it into the bacon fat.
 Stir well.
 It should thicken from the remaining heat in the pan.
 If not, heat it over low until thickened.
 Add the bacon fat mixture to the soup and stir it up a lot.
 When soup is simmering and potatoes are tender, mash it up a bit more.

-- Ladle into bowls and serve topped with the cheese, spring onions, sour cream, and remaining bacon.
+- Ladle into bowls and serve topped with the cheese, green onions, sour cream, and remaining bacon.